 These newly announced designs allow for advertising systems to efficiently and elegantly disclose information about buyers, such as name and seat ID, through the hosted buyer.json declaration file.
 They can then create a chain of information on every impression to trace where it came from and whose hands it has passed through via the bidstream DemandChain Object.
 Buyers.json and DemandChain Object can be cross-referenced just the same way that sellers.json and SupplyChain Object are today.

 Media owners aren’t the only ones who benefit: everyone in the supply chain wins when there is traceable information about buyers.
-Partners can enhance reporting data, analyse demand trends, and aid demand path optimisation to make sure that more of every working media dollar makes it to the media owner.
+Partners can enhance reporting data, analyze demand trends, and aid demand path optimization to make sure that more of every working media dollar makes it to the media owner.

 Supporting buyers.json and DemandChain Object